Sam-Izdat/kee/README.md

 ...is a golang single-package library for dealing with resource identifiers and the wacky things they do.

 It handles UUIDs/GUIDs, integer identifiers and custom IDs with regular grammar.
-It also does TOTBs (time-based one time passwords), because that's vaguely related, fits the API and makes the name kind of a pun.
+It also does TOTPs (time-based one time passwords), because that's vaguely related, fits the API and makes the name kind of a pun.
 Oh, and it generates incoherent nonsense too, if that's your thing.

 ##Why?